From listicles to Pulitzers: Buzzfeed became a UK news powerhouse, but was brought down by Google and Facebook

 The UK investigation team’s From Russia With Blood investigation, which uncovered mysterious deaths allegedly linked to Russia in the UK, earned them a Pulitzer Prize nod in 2018.

-Blake told Press Gazette shortly afterwards that Buzzfeed was in a “really strong position” and remains a “major force in global news”.
-She has since been promoted to global investigations editor.
+Blake told Press Gazette shortly afterwards that Buzzfeed was in a “really strong position” and a “major force in global news”.
+She rose to global investigations editor and is currently on sabbatical.
 Gibson is now at the FT.

-In the US, where it continues to publish, Buzzfeed made a name for itself with its political coverage and famously chose to publish in full the so-called “dirty dossier” on Donald Trump shortly after he was elected president, despite it being unverified.
+In the US, Buzzfeed made a name for itself with its political coverage and famously chose to publish in full the so-called “dirty dossier” on Donald Trump shortly after he was elected president, despite it being unverified.

 Defending the decision at the time, Smith said: “Once it emerges, as it did last night in the public conversation, that there is this secret document full of dark allegations that we won’t reveal to you.
 Then, in this era, you really have to show to your readers what that is in an appropriate context.”